Key takeaways

 How much do blood thinners cost without insurance?

-Blood thinners don’t actually thin the blood, but instead prevent blood clots from forming and keep clots that have already formed from getting bigger.
+Blood thinners don’t actually thin the blood but, instead, prevent blood clots from forming and keep clots that have already formed from getting bigger.

 Regardless of the type of blood thinner you’re prescribed, it’s important to follow the medical advice of your healthcare provider and take it as directed.
 Some blood thinners are only taken once per day, while others may require several doses each day.
 In addition, some people may only need to take blood thinner medication for a few months, while others with chronic concerns may need them on a long-term basis.
+Certain blood thinners like warfarin will require close monitoring and dietary modifications.
+Newer blood thinners like Eliquis do not require this type of monitoring.
+Always follow the recommendations of your healthcare provider.

-Retail blood thinner prices |
+Retail blood thinner price comparison |

 ||||

-Drug name | Drug class | Price without insurance | SingleCare price | Savings options |
+| Drug name | Drug class | Price without insurance | SingleCare price | Savings options |

-Eliquis (apixaban) | Anticoagulant (factor Xa Inhibitor) | $696 per 60, 5 mg tablets | $499 per 60, 5 mg tablet | Eliquis coupons |
+| Eliquis (apixaban) | Anticoagulant (factor Xa Inhibitor) | $815 per 60, 5 mg tablets of brand-name Eliquis | $488 per 60, 5 mg tablets of brand-name Eliquis | Eliquis coupons |

-Xarelto (rivaroxaban) | Anticoagulant (factor Xa inhibitor) | $670 per 30, 20 mg tablets | $458 per 30, 20 mg tablet | Xarelto coupons |
+| Xarelto (rivaroxaban) | Anticoagulant (factor Xa inhibitor) | $807 per 30, 20 mg tablets of brand-name Xarelto | $193 per 30, 20 mg tablets of brand-name Xarelto | Xarelto coupons |

-Pradaxa (dabigatran) | Anticoagulant (thrombin inhibitors) | $600 per 60, 150 mg capsules | $150 per 60, 150 mg capsule | Pradaxa coupons |
+| Pradaxa (dabigatran) | Anticoagulant (thrombin inhibitors) | $566 per 60, 150 mg capsules of brand-name Pradaxa | $69 per 60, 150 mg capsules of generic dabigatran | Pradaxa coupons |

-Savaysa (edoxaban) | Anticoagulant (factor Xa inhibitors | $467 per 30, 60 mg tablets | $400 per 30, 60 mg tablet | Savaysa coupons |
+| Savaysa (edoxaban) | Anticoagulant (factor Xa inhibitors) | $532 per 30, 60 mg tablets of brand-name Savaysa | $451 per 30, 60 mg tablets of brand-name Savaysa | Savaysa coupons |

-Jantoven, Coumadin (warfarin) | Anticoagulant (vitamin K antagonist) | $21 per 30, 5 mg tablets | $1 per 30, 5 mg tablet | Jantoven coupons |
+| Jantoven, Coumadin (warfarin) | Anticoagulant (vitamin K antagonist) | $25 per 30, 5 mg tablets of brand-name Jantoven | $4 per 30, 5 mg tablets of generic warfarin | Jantoven coupons |

-Plavix (clopidogrel bisulfate) | Antiplatelet (oral thienopyridine) | $284 per 30, 75 mg tablets | $4 per 30, 75 mg tablet | Plavix coupons |
+| Plavix (clopidogrel) | Antiplatelet (oral thienopyridine) | $640 per 30, 75 mg tablets of brand-name Plavix | $4 per 30, 75 mg tablets of generic clopidogrel | Plavix coupons |

-Brilinta (ticagrelor) | Antiplatelet (oral thienopyridine) | $559 per 60, 90 mg tablets | $417 per 60, 90 mg tablet | Brilinta coupons |
+| Brilinta (ticagrelor) | Antiplatelet (oral thienopyridine) | $664 per 60, 90 mg tablets of brand-name Brilinta | $28 per 60, 90 mg tablets of brand-name Brilinta | Brilinta coupons |

-Effient (prasugrel) | Antiplatelet (oral thienopyridine) | $369 per 30, 10 mg tablets | $6 per 30, 10 mg tablet | Effient coupons |
+| Effient (prasugrel) | Antiplatelet (oral thienopyridine) | $699 per 30, 10 mg tablets of brand-name Effient | $18 per 30, 10 mg tablet of generic prasugrel | Effient coupons |

 * Prescription drug prices often change.
-These are the most accurate medication prices at time of publishing.
+These are the most accurate medication prices at the time of publishing.

-A branded generic of Coumadin, Jantoven (warfarin), is the least expensive blood thinner with a list price of $21 per 30, 5 mg tablets.
+A branded generic of Coumadin, Jantoven (warfarin), is the least expensive blood thinner with a list price of $25 per 30, 5 mg tablets.
 Another popular generic version of Coumadin, warfarin sodium, may help you save money on your prescription.
 You can ask your pharmacist which generic version of Coumadin is stocked in your pharmacy.

-RELATED: Eliquis vs. Warfarin: Differences, similarities, and which is better for you
+RELATED: Eliquis vs. warfarin: Differences, similarities, and which is better for you

 How to save on blood thinner costs

 Blood thinners are an important part of the treatment and management of several different conditions, including heart attacks and strokes.
 However, these medications can cause financial hardships for some.
-Although the exact drug costs vary, there are ways to save on your prescription blood thinner medication.
+Although the exact drug costs vary, there are ways to save on your prescription blood thinner medication:

 - Medicare Part D Extra Help: Medicare Extra Help is an assistance program that helps people with limited income and resources pay Medicare prescription drug plan costs, such as monthly premiums, yearly deductibles, and prescription copayments.

 - Compare pharmacy prices: The cost of prescription medications will vary depending on the pharmacy you shop at.
-To find the lowest price, you should contact several pharmacies or use SingleCare’s drug search, which allows you to compare pharmacy prices to find the lowest price in your area.
+To find the lowest price, you should contact several pharmacies or use SingleCare’s drug search tool, which allows you to compare pharmacy prices to find the lowest price in your area.
 It is always best to get all of your medications in one place if possible, so your pharmacist has as much information as possible and can screen for drug interactions and other problems.

 Other cardiovascular disease costs to consider

 Unfortunately, the cost of blood thinners isn’t the only expense associated with heart attack and stroke treatment or prevention.
-“Patients may have other expenses, such as the direct costs associated with taking other medications, frequent hospitalizations, doctor visits, co-pays, and deductibles.
-They may also have indirect expenses to consider, such as lost earnings from missing work,” says Dr. Gray.
+“Patients may have other expenses, such as the direct costs associated with taking other medications, frequent hospitalizations, doctor visits, copays, and deductibles.
+They may also have indirect expenses to consider, such as lost earnings from missing work,” Dr. Gray says.
+Proper medication adherence can help reduce some of these costs, so it’s important to find a blood thinner that works for you—at an affordable price.
+Talk to your healthcare provider about other ways to cut down on your medication cost.
+They may have additional resources available to help you pay for your blood thinner.